AgustinGoniDev/claude-brain-skill/README.md

 # claude-brain

-A Claude Code skill that installs an **LLM Wiki** (Carpati/Obsidian-style knowledge base) in any project.
+A Claude Code skill that installs an **LLM Wiki** (Obsidian-style knowledge base) in any project.
 One command and Claude sets up everything: an interconnected markdown wiki with session nodes, a dense index, an append-only log, and a slash command (`/brain`) for ingest, query, and lint operations.

 ## What you get